Client Daemon mode & HTTP API

 Starting the daemon locally

-You can run the daemon with the following command, to offer both an aggregator and publisher on the same address (127.0.0.1) and port (31415):
+Replace publisher by daemon to run both an aggregator and publisher on the same address and port.

 Warning

-While the aggregator does not perform Sui on-chain actions, and therefore consumes no gas, the publisher does perform actions on-chain and will consume gas.
-It is therefore important to ensure only authorized parties may access it, or other measures to manage gas costs.
+While the aggregator does not perform Sui on-chain actions, and therefore consumes no gas, the publisher does perform actions on-chain and will consume both SUI and WAL tokens.
+It is therefore important to ensure only authorized parties may access it, or other measures to manage gas costs, especially in a future Mainnet deployment.

 Using a public aggregator or publisher